ni/systemlink-grafana-plugins/src/datasources/data-frame/query_help.md

 * **Flexible Filtering**: Filter data tables by result, data table, and column properties.
 * **Display Table Metadata**: Retrieve and display metadata properties such as name, ID, row count, column information, and workspace.
-* **Display Data Table Rows**: Retrieve and display row data from selected columns across one or more filtered data tables.
+* **Display Data Table Data**: Retrieve and display row data from selected columns across one or more filtered data tables.

 ---